Zimanga: Specialist Day & Night South African Photography & Film Making Safari

 We suggest an international flight to Durban that arrives the day before your Zimanga safari starts, and an overnight stay here, so that you are well rested and on time to catch the early transfer to Zimanga the following morning.
 We will be happy to assist with booking convenient, comfortable accommodation.

-Depart our Durban hotel at 08:30am prompt and transfer directly by road 3 hours to Zimanga private game reserve.
+We will depart our Durban hotel at 08:00am prompt and transfer directly by road 3 hours to Zimanga private game reserve.
 Here we will have lunch and settle into our en-reserve luxury lodge accommodation, which will be our home for the next week.
 Afternoon game drive & hide sessions.

 Home of the Big Five and much much more, Zimanga Private Game Reserve is a photographer and film maker’s paradise.
 Owner Charl Senekal’s vision is to make Zimanga reserve second to none for African wildlife photography, and there aren’t many that can even come close to challenging him.

 We have a terrific mix of photography opportunities here, including both game drives, and exclusive access to all of the reserve’s incredible hides.
 These have been painstakingly designed and constructed in collaboration with Bence Mate, widely regarded as most creative wildlife photographer in the world.
 It is truly inspiring to benefit from the immense amount of time, effort and care that Bence puts into working out his globally award winning shots.
 The owner is also always developing new ways of getting close to the wildlife, with the addition of low level boat photography a welcome addition since our last visit.

 During our 'down time' Trai is available for 1-2-1 tuition and inspiration sessions on request: there is plenty of time here to experiment and explore more post processing options.

 After our final game drive we tear ourselves away from Zimanga, and head back to Durban, arriving in time to connect with your overnight international flights home... or perhaps onwards to your independent South African adventures?